Wang Shin-lung: Military career

 As a citizen, Wang Shin-lung was award “Honorary Citizenship” of Hualien County, “Grand Protector of the Country”, Hualien County Council's “Heroic Defender of the Nation”, Xincheng Township's “Glory of Xincheng” Medal, and Hualien Engineering Electronics Polytechnic School's outstanding alumni.

 As a soldier, Wang Shin-lung was awarded six medals of meritorious service, such as one 3rd grade “Order of the Cloud and Banner”, one 4th grade “Order of the Cloud and Banner”, and one “Order of Precious Tripod with Special Cravat” and three “Order of Loyalty and Diligence”.

 He was also awarded with five medals for Armed Forces Service, such as one grade A-2 “Medal of the Armed Forces”, one A-1 grade “Medal of the Brilliant Light”, one A-2 grade “Medal of the Brilliant Light”, one A-1 grade “Medal of Victorious Garrison” and one A-2 grade “Medal of Victorious Garrison”.
 With a total of 16 medals for Army service, such as two “Medal of Army Brilliance”, three “Medal of Outstanding Service”, three “Medal of Outstanding Staff”, four “Medal of Army Achievement” and four “Medal of Excellent Efficiency”.

+On 1 May 2023, Wang assumed the office of Strategic Advisor to the Presidential Office of the Republic of China, serving alongside Admiral Liu Ho-chien, Senior General Huoh Shoou-yeh, Admiral Lin Chen-yi, and General Hsiung Hou-chi.